-After being met by our local guide we head out for a day of hiking around this historic city, with the main focus being on witnessing and picturing the Hanging Coffins, which are unique to this part of the Philippines, with our local guide giving a full explanation, and answering any questions we might have.
+After being met by our local guide we head out for a day of hiking around this historic city, with the main focus being on witnessing and picturing the Hanging Coffins, which are unique to this part of the Philippines.
+Our local guide will give a full explanation and answer any questions we might have

 Overnight in Currimao

-We take the morning to relax in our beach surroundings with many optional activities available for extra charge
+We take the morning to relax on our beach before heading off for the day.

 We now do a city tour of Batac.
 Batac is one of those weird cities that, as the birthplace of a dictator, still hold said dictator in very high regard, hence the “home of great leaders”.
 We visit the frankly crazy Marcos Museum about Ferdinand and Emelda, as well as checking out a few other choice places such as the Marcos University and Malacanang of the North, the former home of the Marcos family.
 Unfortunately, his embalmed body is no longer here, but it is fascinating nonetheless.